 National Express: (bus travel around the UK & mainland Europe

-If you are travelling from outside Europe, I do appreciate that the alternatives are a lot more limited and would still consider hosting you.
+If you are travelling from outside Europe, I do appreciate that the alternatives are a lot more limited though !

 You should also note that volunteering is treated as work for visa purposes so anyone coming into the EU from outside it to Workaway needs a working visa to get in if they tell Immigration that they are volunteering